Bayo19/Notes-in-the-Terminal/README.md

-to clear all notes in the list of notes
+To clear all notes in the list of notes

 mynotes clearlist

-to read a specific notes
+To read a specific notes
 mynotes read --title="name of note"